oscardoudou/devops-pipeline/README.md

 * Run node aws-jenkins.js to provision Jenkins server
 * Finally run the ansible file : jenkins.yml

+ To run the Checkbox and iTrust applications:

+* ssh into Jenkins server
+* Set Environment variables: AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY with the respective values
+* Within the checkbox.io/iTrust repository make a small change (like touch test) and push to checkbox/iTrust(set remote for deployment repositories) master to triger the hook.
+* You should be finding the git hook going live by first creating the Checkbox/iTrust instances and then running configurations through a playbook.
+* Go to AWS dashboard to see the Checkbox and iTrust running green and copy the public IP to a browser to see the Checkbox and iTrust applications work well.

+### 2. Feature Flag
-Feature Flag: the configuration server for feauture flag is same as iTrust ECE2 instance.
+The configuration server for feauture flag is same as iTrust ECE2 instance.
 We are using the Java Redis client (Jedis)[https://www.baeldung.com/jedis-java-redis-client-library] to implement feature flag in production.
 We have selected the reset password API as the feature to enable and disable.
-###### Within Jenkins server (Checkbox)--

-* ssh into Jenkins server
-* Set Environment variables: AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY with the respective values
-* Within the checkbox.io repository make a small change (like touch test) and push to checkbox master to triger the hook.
-[NOTE: checkbox is the remote set towards /home/ubuntu/deploy/checkbox-www for the green-blue deployment]
-* You should be finding the git hook going live by first creating the Checkbox instance and then running configuration through a playbook.
-* Go to AWS dashboard to see the Checkbox running green and copy the public IP to a browser to see the Checkbox application work well.

-### 2. Infrastructure Component
+### 3. Infrastructure Component

 *extract microservice code, containerlize that part of code and modify origin server.js*